jamesodwyer/GDS-M/guidelines/README.md

 **Why:** Understanding the file structure upfront would make extraction more efficient.

-### 3. **Add Token Extraction Examples**
+### 3. **Add System Value Extraction Examples**
-**Current issue:** The prompt mentions extracting tokens but doesn't specify how to identify them in Figma.
+**Current issue:** The prompt mentions extracting system values but doesn't specify how to identify them in Figma.

 **Improvement:**
 ```
-When extracting design tokens, look for:
+When extracting system values, look for:
 - Figma Variables (if using Variables feature)
-- Text layers with token notation (e.g., "{semantic.color.primary}")
+- Text layers with system value notation
-- Component properties that reference tokens
+- Component properties that reference system values
-- Style names that follow token naming conventions
+- Style names that follow naming conventions
-- Any documentation frames that list token values
+- Any documentation frames that list system values
 ```

-**Why:** This would help identify where token information might be stored in Figma.
+**Why:** This would help identify where system value information might be stored in Figma.

 ### 4. **Clarify "Do/Don't" Extraction**
 **Current issue:** The prompt asks for "Do / Don't" lists but doesn't specify how to identify them.